Suor/django-cacheops/README.rst

 2. Conditions on TextFields, FileFields and BinaryFields don't make it either.
    One should not test on their equality anyway.
 3. Update of "selected_related" object does not invalidate cache for queryset.
-4. Mass updates don't trigger invalidation.
+4. Mass updates don't trigger invalidation by default.
-5. ORDER BY and LIMIT/OFFSET don't affect invalidation.
+5. Sliced queries are invalidated as non-sliced ones.
-6. Doesn't work with RawQuerySet.
+6. Doesn't work with ``.raw()`` and other sql queries.
 7. Conditions on subqueries don't affect invalidation.
 8. Doesn't work right with multi-table inheritance.
 9. Aggregates are not implemented yet.

-Here 1, 2, 3, 5 are part of design compromise, trying to solve them will make things complicated and slow.
+Here 1, 2, 3, 5 are part of the design compromise, trying to solve them will make things complicated and slow.
 7 can be implemented if needed, but it's probably counter-productive since one can just break queries into simpler ones, which cache better.
-4 is a deliberate choice, making it "right" will flush cache too much when update conditions are orthogonal to most queries conditions.
+4 is a deliberate choice, making it "right" will flush cache too much when update conditions are orthogonal to most queries conditions, see, however, `.invalidated_update()`.
-6 can be cached as ``SomeModel.objects.all()`` but ``@cached_as()`` someway covers that and is more flexible.
 8 and 9 are postponed until they will gain more interest or a champion willing to implement any one of them emerge.

+All unsupported things could still be used easyly enough with the help of `@cached_as()`.

 Performance tips